Skip to Content

 This happened to me while living in Puerto Vallarta the first winter, and I actually really enjoyed the separation of home and work.

-I paid $25 for 8g of data with Telcel, which lasted over a month as most social apps are unlimited use with the package.
+I pay $25 for 6g of data with Telcel, which lasts me over a month.

 Best Facebook groups for digital nomads in Puerto Vallarta